 New Facilities Planned for Penn Presbyterian Medical Center

-Penn Presbyterian Medical Center proudly announces the plans for two new buildings on the hospital's campus: Penn Medicine University City and the Advanced Care Pavilion.
-Construction began in September 2012 on Penn Medicine University City and will be complete by 2014.
+Penn Presbyterian Medical Center proudly announces the plans for two new buildings on the hospital's campus: Penn Medicine University City and the Pavilion for Advanced Care.
+Construction began in September 2012 on Penn Medicine University City and will be complete by August 2014.

-Penn Medicine University City will be a modern 11-story tower located at 3737 Market Street to provide patients seamless, integrated care, for same-day specialty consultations, testing and treatment options This building will add more than 150,000 square feet of outpatient care and surgical space to the Penn Presbyterian Medical Center campus.
-This state-of-the-art building will house nearly 110 exam rooms, six outpatient operating rooms, and an outpatient radiology center.
-Penn Medicine University City will also house the multidisciplinary Penn Musculoskeletal Institute, the first of its kind in Philadelphia.
+Penn Medicine University City is a modern 13-story tower located at 3737 Market Street to provide patients seamless, integrated care, for same-day specialty consultations, testing and treatment options.
+This building will add more than 150,000 square feet of physician practices, testing and surgical space to the Penn Presbyterian Medical Center campus.
+It will contain nearly 110 exam rooms, six outpatient operating rooms, and an outpatient medical imaging and diagnostic testing center.
+Penn Medicine University City will also house the multidisciplinary Penn Musculoskeletal Center, the first of its kind in Philadelphia.
 The Penn Musculoskeletal Center will transform the already exceptional care offered by Penn Orthopaedics, Rheumatology, Physical Medicine and Rehabilitation, Pain Medicine, Musculoskeletal Radiology and Good Shepherd Penn Partners (GSPP).

 The Pavilion for Advanced Care, scheduled to open in early 2015, will also expand and enhance the services offered by Penn Presbyterian Medical Center.
 The new acute care building will feature overall upgrades and enhanced capacity for emergency, surgical, trauma and critical care patients at PPMC and will be home to the Penn Level 1 Trauma Center beginning February 4, 2015.
 This will be coupled with an expansion of the PennStar flight program with an additional helipad ensuring rapid access to state-of-the-art resources for all critically ill patients.
 The project also includes an expansion of the Cupp Pavilion building at the corner of 38th Street and Powelton Avenue as well as several significant renovations within Cupp itself.